 Proposed lot structure for Specialist Courier Services:

-Lot 3: Secure Cash in Transit Processing and Delivery Service
+Lot 3: Secure Cash and Valuables in Transit, Collection, Delivery and Processing Service.

 Lot 4: Explosive Substances (Class 1) and Firearms

-Lot 5: Haulage, Storage and Disposal of Seized Goods
+Lot 5: The Haulage, Storage and Disposal of Seized Goods

-Lot 6: Haulage, Storage and Disposal of Vehicles and High Value Goods
+Lot 6: The Haulage, Storage and Disposal of Vehicles.

 As part of the pre market engagement process and our recent industry session held on the 21/02/2017 & 22/02/2017 we have published our Draft Framework Agreement and Call Off Contract below :